 CERES works across:

-marine fisheries, marine aquaculture, inland fisheries and inland aquaculture
+Marine fisheries, marine aquaculture, inland fisheries and inland aquaculture.

-demersal and pelagic fisheries, purse seine and longline, on-bottom and suspended cultures, sea cages and coastal ponds, semi-intensive and extensive farming in marine and inland waters
+Demersal and pelagic fisheries, purse seine and longline, on-bottom and suspended cultures, sea cages and coastal ponds, semi-intensive and extensive farming in marine and inland waters.

-top economic targets, e.g. small pelagics, gadoids, flatfishes, tuna, salmon, seabream, seabass, mussels, oysters, clams, trout, carp as well as emerging species
+Top economic targets, e.g. small pelagics, gadoids, flatfishes, tuna, salmon, seabream, sea bass, mussels, oysters, clams, trout, carp as well as emerging species.

-from high latitude oceans down to the Mediterranean and in European inland waters
+From high latitude oceans down to the Mediterranean and in European inland waters.

 Why we need industry

-scenarios describing future society and economy
+Scenarios describing future society and economy

-These future scenarios will be specified by industry partners and stakeholders within the first year of CERES (e.g. fish prices, fuel prices, technological advancements, regional policy issues, etc.).
+These future scenarios were specified by industry partners and stakeholders in the first year of CERES (e.g. fish prices, fuel prices, technological advancements, regional policy issues, etc.).

-real world data and road testing
+Real world data and road testing

-Expertise of producers, farmers and fishermen and public administrators will be integrated into CERES tools, e.g. by incorporating fleet behavior in regional fisheries models or by harnessing economic data in a “typical farm” approach for regional aquaculture models.
-Industry feedback and dialog is needed on these tools – during their set-up and to evaluate their results at the middle and final stage of the project – to make their outputs most relevant for these Blue Growth sectors.
+We need industry feedback on these tools during their development and to evaluate their results at the middle and final stage of the project.
+This feedback can make their outputs most relevant for these Blue Growth sectors.

-risk and solution mapping and mitigation options
+Risk and solution mapping and mitigation options

-Based on the input of involved industry, generic bow-tie diagram will first be adapted to sector, economy, region and species.
+Based on the input of involved businesses, generic ‘bow-tie’ diagrams will be adapted to sector, economy, region and species.
 Then risks and opportunities are quantified using Bayesian Belief Networks.